-Nutro Ultra Grain-Free Dog Food in tubs receives the Advisor’s best rating of 5 stars.
+Nutro Ultra Grain-Free Dog Food in tubs receives the Advisor’s second-highest rating of 4.5 stars.

-The Nutro Ultra Grain-Free product line includes the 8 tubbed dog foods listed below.
+The Nutro Ultra Grain-Free product line includes the 13 dog food tubs listed below.

 Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.